Published on November 18, 2019

 S-Curve in Project Management

 In project management, an s-curve is a mathematical graph or illustration that properly illustrates the appropriate cumulative data for a project or task.
-This data can cost, or man-hours plotted against time.
+This data can be the cost, or man-hours plotted against time.

 The reason why it’s called an S curve is not a very technical one.
 It’s because of the S-shape that the graph makes.
 You show know that this shape of the graph totally depends on the genre of project you are working on, so many formations apart from this one, are also possible.